GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python3.md

 print(value2 not in lst)        # >> OUTPUT: False
 ```

-Following are functions that does certain features to and for a list (or more like iterable) object.
+The following are functions that do certain features to and for a list (or more like iterable) object.

 | FUNCTION      | EXAMPLE                             | DESCRIPTION                                                                                                         |
 |---------------|-------------------------------------|---------------------------------------------------------------------------------------------------------------------|